 At one time, low-flow toilets had a bad reputation for requiring multiple flushes just to get the job done.
 Modern low-flow toilets are much more effective and are able to flush away waste efficiently.
 Low-flow toilets can save homeowners as much as 10,439 gallons per year and are just as effective as toilets from years past.

 As for low-flow shower heads, these fixtures can save an estimated 5,475 gallons of water each year and they clean just as effectively as the old shower heads.
 Home buyers like hearing about reduced usage of natural resources and money savings, so feel free to include this information in a packet or home guide that can be distributed during showings.

-Air conditioners and furnaces become less efficient as they age.
-Installing a new HVAC system, including a new air conditioner, furnace and smart thermostat, is a great way to save money on utilities.
+Heating and cooling systems become less efficient as they age.
+Installing a new HVAC system, including a new air conditioner, furnace and programmable thermostat, is a great way to save money on utilities and save energy in the house.
 To ensure best performance, look for models that are ENERGY STAR® rated.
 After purchasing a new HVAC system, consider tracking your money savings.
 This information can be included in the home guide to show the ways that the new HVAC system leads to savings.

 Energy Efficient Appliances

 New appliances are almost always attractive to home buyers, especially if the appliances are ENERGY STAR® rated.
 If you're not sure which appliances to replace first, pick those that are oldest or those that use the most energy when in operation.

 After the air conditioner, the clothes dryer and water heater tend to use the most energy in a typical household.
 If your water heater and clothes dryer are very old, it's likely that they use even more energy than modern models.
 Replacing these appliances with the most recent models can help your home save money and can reduce your home's carbon footprint.